We Give Back to Our Community –

 Elks Lodges bring so much more to their communities than just a building, golf course or pool.
 They are places where neighbors come together, families share meals, and children grow up.
-Elks invest in their communities through programs that help children grow up healthy and drug-free, by undertaking projects that address unmet need, and by honoring the service and sacrifice of our veterans.
+Elks invest in their communities through programs that help children grow up healthy and drug-free, by instilling patriotism, by undertaking projects that address unmet need, and by honoring the service and sacrifice of our veterans.

 “So long as there are Veterans, the Elks will never forget them”

 History of Lodge 2399